lujji/pylibhackrf/README.md

 # pylibhackrf
 Python module for communicating with HackRF.
 This extension is written in C as opposed to various python wrappers around libhackrf that handle libusb callbacks from Python, which quickly becomes unusable at higher sample rates.
 The library uses a FIFO for rx/tx and supports streaming mode.
+For usage examples check out [examples](https://github.com/lujji/pylibhackrf-examples) repo.

 ## Building
 Requires libpython3-dev and libhackrf-dev >= 2022.09.1

 ```
-cd py_hackrf && python3 setup.py build_ext --inplace
+python3 setup.py build_ext --inplace
 ```

 ## Example